-2.9.1 General 2.9.1.1 The aeronautical radio navigation service shall comprise all types and systems of radio navigation aids in the international aeronautical service.
-2.9.1.2 An aeronautical radio navigation aid which is not in continuous operation shall, if practicable, be put into operation on receipt of a request from an aircraft, any controlling authority on the ground, or an authorized representative of an aircraft operating agency.
-2.9.1.2.1 Requests from aircraft shall be made to the aeronautical station concerned on the air-ground frequency normally in use.
-2.9.1.3 Arrangements shall be made for the local aeronautical information service unit to receive without delay essential information about changes in the operational status of non-visual aids as required for pre-flight briefing and dissemination in accordance with the provisions of CAR-ANS Part 15.
-2.9.2 Direction Finding Introductory Notes Direction-finding stations work either singly or in groups of two or more stations under the direction of a main direction-finding station.
-2) A direction-finding station working alone can only determine the direction of an aircraft in relation to itself.
-2.9.2.1 A direction-finding station working alone shall give the following, as requested: 1) true bearing of the aircraft, using the appropriate phrase; 2) true heading to be steered by the aircraft, with no wind, to head for the direction-finding station using the appropriate phrase; 3) magnetic bearing of the aircraft, using the appropriate phrase; magnetic heading to be steered by the aircraft with no wind to make for the station, using the appropriate phrase.
-2.9.2.2 When direction-finding stations work as a network to determine the position of an aircraft, the bearings taken by each station shall be sent immediately to the station controlling the direction- finding network to enable the position of the aircraft to be determined.
-2.9.2.2.1 The station controlling the network shall, on request, give the aircraft and its distance from the direction-finding station or point, using the appropriate phrase;

-- its position in one of the following ways: - 1) position in relation to a point of reference or in latitude and longitude, using the appropriate phrase; - 2) true bearing of the aircraft in relation to the direction-finding station or other specified point, using the appropriate phrase,
+- 1) Direction-finding stations work either singly or in groups of two or more stations under the direction of a main direction-finding station. - 2) A direction-finding station working alone can only determine the direction of an aircraft in relation to itself. - 2.6.2.1 A direction-finding station working alone shall give the following, as requested: - 1) true bearing of the aircraft, using the appropriate phrase; - 2) true heading to be steered by the aircraft, with no wind, to head for the direction-finding station using the appropriate phrase; - 3) magnetic bearing of the aircraft, using the appropriate phrase; and - 4) magnetic heading to be steered by the aircraft with no wind to make for the station, using the appropriate phrase. - 2.6.2.2 When direction-finding stations work as a network to determine the position of an aircraft, the bearings taken by each station shall be sent immediately to the station controlling the direction- finding network to enable the position of the aircraft to be determined. - 2.6.2.2.1 The station controlling the network shall, on request, give the aircraft its position in one of the following ways: - 1) position in relation to a point of reference or in latitude and longitude, using the appropriate phrase; - true bearing of the aircraft in relation to the direction-finding station or other specified point, using the appropriate phrase, and its distance from the direction-finding station or point, using the appropriate phrase; and